-ENG 337 Creative Writing Three credit hours Study of theory and techniques of the short story, the essay, the novel, and poetry.
+Study of theory and techniques of the short story, the essay, the novel, and poetry.
 Individual experimentation in the various genres.
-Enrollment with prior consent of instructor.
 May be repeated once for credit with permission of the instructor, but only three hours may be counted toward English major requirements.
+Prerequisite: Consent of instructor.
+LSP: HU

-ENG 338 Literature & Media for Adolescents
+ENG 338 Literature and Media for Adolescents

-ENG 338 Literature and Media for Adolescents Three Credit Hours A study of literature and media for adolescents.
+A study of literature and media for adolescents.
 Open to students of intermediate and secondary education, as well as to in-service teachers.